fandean/notes/Server/使用SSH连接VirtualBox虚拟机.md

 [fan 16:10:57]~$ ssh-keygen -t rsa -C "Fan@outlook.com" -b 4096
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/fan/.ssh/id_rsa): /home/fan/.ssh/FDGitHub_rsa Enter passphrase (empty for no passphrase):
-Enter same passphrase again:
+Enter file in which to save the key (/home/fan/.ssh/id_rsa): /home/fan/.ssh/FDGitHub_rsa Enter passphrase (empty for no passphrase):  （不要密码直接回车） Enter same passphrase again:
 Your identification has been saved in /home/fan/.ssh/FDGitHub_rsa.
 Your public key has been saved in /home/fan/.ssh/FDGitHub_rsa.pub.